Home

 • ๐Ÿ’ฌ "It was a revolutionary breakthrough that proved decentralized trust could work without a middleman."

-• ๐Ÿ”‘ Nakamotoโ€™s choice of terms created misleading perceptions about Bitcoinโ€™s value.
+• ๐Ÿ”‘ Nakamotoโ€™s terminology obscured Bitcoinโ€™s actual value.

-• โšก Bitcoin represents energy used, not future gains like traditional cash.
+• โšก Bitcoin serves as a record of energy used, not as a traditional asset.